 This is important when considering the choice of a web host and how it could affect the SEO of an individual site.
 Google takes site speed into account with their search algorithm because they have found that every additional 100ms of page-load time mean a 20 percent drop in traffic.
 The longer your site takes to load, the more visitors will abandon the site and go about their day.
 You want a host that is capable of serving pages in 1.5 seconds or less.
-Business owners who migrate to WP Engine says it sees their sites load an average of 2x-4x faster, and notice an immediate increase in their search engine results.
+Business owners who migrate to WP Engine say it sees their sites load an average of 2-4 times faster, and notice an immediate increase in their search engine results.

 This ties into the uptime percentages that web hosts frequently display.
 Uptime is defined as is the measure of the uninterrupted time that a hosting system experiences.
 Hosts usually advertise somewhere between 99 percent to 99.999 percent uptime.
-Assuming a 365-day cycle, 99% uptime actually means several days of unscheduled downtime, or not scheduled maintenance, for your sites.
+Assuming a 365-day cycle, 99 percent uptime actually means several days of unscheduled downtime, or not scheduled maintenance, for your sites.
 That means 99.999 percent brings your site down to only a few hours of downtime for that year.
 That's the difference between paying for a shared host and paying more for a managed host that will give you at least 99.99 percent uptime.

 To get to 100 percent uptime would require tens of thousands of dollars a month in hosting and system administration time.
 The intersection between cost and uptime is where most business owners find themselves, and that's why a managed host is again the choice for more business owners.
 They can pay five or six times more than a shared host would cost and get a slice of enterprise hosting that would otherwise cost tens of thousands a month.